rtavenar/blog/dtw.md

 Such constraints typically translate into enforcing nonzero entries in $A_\pi$ to stay close to the diagonal.
-The Sakoe-Chiba band [@sakoe1978dynamic] is a constant-width band parametrized by a radius $r$ (also called warping window size sometimes)
+The Sakoe-Chiba band [@sakoe1978dynamic] is a constant-width band parametrized by a radius $r$ (also called warping window size sometimes).
-Another standard global constraint is the Itakura parallelogram [@itakura1975minimum] sets a maximum slope $s$ for alignment paths, which leads to a parallelogram-shaped constraint.
+Another standard global constraint is the Itakura parallelogram [@itakura1975minimum] that sets a maximum slope $s$ for alignment paths, which leads to a parallelogram-shaped constraint.
 The impact of these parameters is illustrated in the Figure below: